dilbot-cot/work_from_home_project/README.md

 To get this project running on your local machine, follow these steps:

 1. Clone the repository or download the project as a zip file and extract it.
-2. Navigate to the project directory in the terminal.
+2. Navigate to the project root directory in the terminal.
 3. Make the shell script executable by running the command `chmod +x run.sh`.
 4. Run the shell script with the command `./run.sh` to start the application.